FXIhub/hummingbird/docs/examples.rst

    import analysis.event
    import analysis.pixel_detector
    import plotting.line
+   import plotting.image

-In the ``onEvent`` function we add a few lines in order to look at some characteristics of the detector:
+In the ``onEvent`` some more lines are added.
+First, some detector statistics are printed

 ::

    # Detector statistics
    analysis.pixel_detector.printStatistics(evt["photonPixelDetectors"])

-   # Count Nr. of Photons
-   analysis.pixel_detector.totalNrPhotons(evt, evt["photonPixelDetectors"]["CCD"])
-   plotting.line.plotHistory(evt["nrPhotons - CCD"], label='Nr of photons / frame', history=50)

-   # Detector histogram
-   plotting.line.plotHistogram(evt["photonPixelDetectors"]["CCD"], **histogramCCD)

-On the backend side, we can now see some detector statistics
+giving the following output:

 ::